ipc2023-classical/domain-folding/README.md

 pages 259-279, Springer, Berlin, Heidelberg.
 [doi](https://doi.org/10.1007/978-3-642-20832-4_17))

-It is a simplification of a biology/chemistry problem:
+It is a simplification of a molecular biology problem:
 A string (e.g., representing a protein) composed of N consecutive elements at a fixed unitary distance lays on a 2D (cartesian) plane.
 At the beginning, the string forms a straight line and the goal is to fold the